Logstown: Abandonment, 1758

-In late 1758, Logtown's inhabitants were invited to establish a new town on the Upper Scioto, by survivors of a massive flood that had destroyed Lower Shawneetown in November 1758.
+In late 1758, Logtown's inhabitants were invited to establish a new town on the Upper Scioto, at Pickaway Plains, by the former residents of Lower Shawneetown, who had abandoned their village in November 1758.
 On 26 November, George Croghan and Andrew Montour proceeded down the river to Shingas's Town (Saucunk).
 In his journal, Croghan writes:

 Set off at seven o'clock, in company with six Delawares, and that night arrived at Logs Town, which we found deserted by its late inhabitants.
 On inquiring the reason of their speedy flight, the Delawares informed me the Lower Shanoes [inhabitants of Lower Shawneetown] had removed off the River up Sihotta (Scioto), to a great plain called Moguck, and sent for those that lived here to come there and live with them, and quit the French, and at the same time the deputies of the Six Nations, which I had sent from Easton, came and hastened their departure.
 In this Town [Logstown] is forty houses, all built for them by the French, and lived here about one hundred and twenty warriors.

 Henry Bouquet passed through the area in 1764, en route with 1,500 troops to Ohio, writing in his journal:

 Friday, October 5.
 In this day's march, the Army passed through Loggstown, situated seventeen miles and an half, fifty-seven perches by the path from Fort Pitt.
 This place was noted before the last war for the great trade carried on there by the English and French, but its inhabitants abandoned it in the year 1758.
 The lower town extended about sixty perches over a rich bottom to the foot of a low, steep ridge, on the summit of which, near the declivity, stood the upper town, commanding a most agreeable prospect over the lower and quite across the Ohio, which is quite five hundred yards wide here, and by its majestic, easy current adds much to the beauty of the place.